Project Title: Mechanistic investigation of Temporal Interference brain stimulation and its translational application

 About Me

-I am a PhD student at the Centre for Doctoral Training in Neurotechnology, working on improving a non-invasive deep brain stimulation technique called temporal interference and developing new stimulation principles.
-Prior to joining Imperial College London, I undertook my MEng degree in biomedical engineering at University College London (UCL).
-During that time, I developed an interest in the interaction between technology and biological systems and subsequently worked in robotics and neuroscience laboratories on developing body- and brain-machine interfaces.
-Having experienced both clinical and basic research, I am happy to be now involved in a project that takes from and can bring benefits to both these worlds.
+I completed my PhD at the Centre for Doctoral Training in Neurotechnology, where I focused on developing and validating a non-invasive deep brain stimulation technique called Temporal Interference.
+Prior to joining Imperial College London, I earned my MEng degree in biomedical engineering at University College London (UCL).
+During that time, I developed a keen interest in the interaction between biological systems and technology, leading me to work in robotics and neuroscience laboratories on developing body- and brain-machine interfaces.
+Having experienced the importance of both basic and clinical research, I decided to pursue a PhD project at the intersection of these worlds.

 Qualifications

-• 2018-present MRes in Neurotechnology and PhD in Medicine, Imperial College London
+• 2018-2019 MRes in Neurotechnology and PhD in Medicine, Imperial College London

 Research Interests

-Physical means of brain stimulation, such as the use of implanted electrodes for deep brain stimulation (DBS), are a non-pharmacological means to probe and treat dysfunctional neural networks through direct control of circuit activity.
-DBS is used around the world to treat patients with severe movement and affective disorders but the risk from inserting electrodes into the brain limits the therapeutic impact of DBS and makes the exploration of new brain targets difficult.
+Physical means of brain stimulation, such as with the use of implanted electrodes for deep brain stimulation (DBS), offer a non-pharmacological approach to probe and treat dysfunctional neural networks by directly controlling circuit activity.
+DBS is widely used to treat patients with severe movement and affective disorders.
+However, the risks associated with inserting electrodes into the brain limit the therapeutic impact of DBS and make it challenging to explore new brain targets.

-A new stimulation technique called temporal interference (TI), unlike most other non-invasive methods, shows the potential to reach deep brain areas without activating the overlying structures.
-The overall aim of my PhD project is to develop a technology based off TI for non-invasive and focal DBS to pave the way for new experimental frontiers and DBS therapies with reduced risk for patients.
-During the project I will be exploring methods to improve the focality and strength of the TI technique, including potentially revising the stimulation principle, and testing them in computational and biological models.
+A novel stimulation technique called Temporal Interference (TI), unlike most other techniques, shows the potential to reach deep brain regions without activating the overlying structures.
+The overall aim of my PhD project was to develop stimulation principles to pave the way for new experimental frontiers and therapies with reduced risk for patients.
+My project focused primarily on characterising the large-scale, spatiotemporal neuronal responses to TI and developing stimulation paradigms aimed at alleviating the progression of Alzheimer’s Disease.

 Selected publications